vape/python-projects/README.md

 - [Prime Factorization](https://github.com/vape/python-projects/blob/master/Numbers/03_PrimeFactorization/prime.py): Have the user enter a number and find all Prime Factors (if there are any) and display them.

 - [Next Prime Number](https://github.com/vape/python-projects/blob/master/Numbers/04_NextPrime/nextprime.py): Have the program find prime numbers until the user chooses to stop the asking for the next one.

+- [Mortgage Calculator](https://github.com/vape/python-projects/blob/master/Numbers/06_MortgageCalculator/mortgage.py): Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
+Also figure out how long it will take the user to pay back the loan.
+(I had no idea what these two sentences mean, so I just made a simple mortgage calculator.)